genomicsclass/book/pages/bioc1_geneset_1.md

 <a name="genesetanalysis"></a>

-# Gene Set Analysis
+# Introduction

 In these units we learn the statistics behind gene set analysis.
 Throughout the unit you should keep three important steps in mind that are all important yet can be kept separated from each other.
 These are

-1) The gene sets considered
+- The gene sets considered
-2) The statistic used to summarize each gene set.
+- The statistic used to summarize each gene set
-3) The approach to assessing uncertainty
+- The approach to assessing uncertainty

 We will cover each of these three topics in separate units.

+<a name="dataprep"></a>

 ## Preparing data and gene set database

 For this unit you will need the following library